sgerwk/multiselect/README.md

 The data of the first person is ready: to paste the name, middle-click on the textfield for the name in the web form and press '1'.
 For the surname, middle-click on the textfield for the surname and press '2', and so on.
-When the form is full and submitted, a further middle-click followed by key 'q' terminates ``multiselect`` so that the script proceeds to the second line.
+Alternatively, go down with cursor keys and press 'Return', When the form is full and submitted, a further middle-click followed by key 'q' terminates ``multiselect`` so that the script proceeds to the second line.

 ## example: pasting multiple strings selected interactively